thecochenille/divvy-mlops/README.md

 ![alt text](https://github.com/thecochenille/divvy-mlops/blob/b4f6c242447d59e3711331b514407471744026d0/images/DIVVY_Bikes_16833634748.jpg)

 ## Problem Statement
-I am big fan of bike rentals since I first used the Velib in Paris.
+I am a big fan of bike rentals since I first used the Velib in Paris.
 Now that I live in Chicago, I regularly use Divvy bikes.
 But sometimes, I can be late because I do not plan that at a given time, there would not be any available bikes.

 Can we predict bike availability at Divvy stations to be prepared?